 Sector-wise, the country’s economy is based on a rapidly expanding services sector, which accounts for well over 60% of GDP, compared to less than 30% for industry and less than 10% for agriculture.

 As a result, the Philippines has become a global leader in providing services for Business Process Outsourcing (BPO), a practice in which companies contract business operations to third-party service providers.
 Such services include call centres, human resources management, legal services, accounting and payroll, customer services and marketing.
-Other prominent service sectors in the Philippines are tourism, financial services, information technology and retail and trade.
+Other prominent service sectors in the Philippines are tourism, financial services, information technology, retail and trade.

 The country’s large workforce, proficiency in English and cultural affinity with Western and Asian markets are key advantages of its growing services sector.

-In short, the Philippines could be one of the most significant economic growth stories of the 21st century and a country that foreign businesses must pay close attention to.
+In short, the Philippines could be one of the most significant economic growth stories of the 21st century, and a country that foreign businesses must pay close attention to.

 ANDAMAN PARTNERS supports international business ventures and growth.
 We help launch global initiatives and accelerate successful expansion across borders.
 If your business, operations or project requires cross-border support, contact connect@andamanpartners.com.